contributte/gopay-inline/README.md

 ## Prolog

 This library has no dependencies on other `php` libraries.
-It provides easy-to-use API for communication with GoPay REST API v3, known as GoPay Inline.
+It provides easy-to-use API for communication with `GoPay REST API v3`, known as **GoPay Inline**.

 ## Install